 It is a exceedingly beautiful space, though.
 From the walkways, made of carefully laid small rocks:

-to its reflecting coi ponds:
+to its reflecting coi ponds:and portalways:

 Everything is done so carefully, and with purpose.
 Nothing exists in this garden without having been placed there for a reason.
 Windows and doors are set up to frame certain views, every tree is carefully planted and tended to so that it grows...just....so.
 I tried experimenting with a square frame on these photos, rather than the normal 16:9, so we'll see if that helps the "framing" of things.